cherish-noe/maven-restaurant-inspections/README.md

 **The dataset** is from Maven Analytics Course.

-In the whole project, Power BI Desktop is for DAX calculations and Power BI service is for building Dashboard and collaboration.
+In the whole project, **Power BI Desktop** is for DAX calculations and **Power BI Service** is for building Dashboard and collaboration.

 **Requirements:**